-During my recent trip to San Francisco, I was the most excited to photograph one of my favorite landmarks, the Golden Gate Bridge.
-This iconic red beauty makes me so happy, and through trial and error, I found some great spots.
-I also found out where not to go for sunset…so you’re welcome. 🙂
+During my recent trip to San Francisco, I was so excited to find the best place to photograph the Golden Gate Bridge.
+This iconic, red beauty makes me so happy, and through trial and error, I found some great spots.
+I also found out where not to go for sunset.
+So you’re welcome in advance. 🙂

 I first headed out to Crissy Field.
 I quickly realized that the lighting was all-wrong and it was making the image dark and the bridge backlit.
 Below you can see one photo that I took.

 Some others that I took below were not bad, but still wasn’t really what I was wanting.
 From Crissy Field, the bridge is in the distance and quite small.
 This is nice if that’s what you’re going for, but I wanted the bridge to be more of the focus and the color of the bridge to be more vibrant.

 I stumbled upon this location because it’s close to Crissy Field, where I already was.
 As you can see, the photo from here is still a bit backlit, but the lighting wasn’t as bad because of the way it reflects off the water.
 However, I didn’t stay long because although the photo was nice, it still wasn’t exactly what I was going for.

 If you want this in a printable checklist, just click the image below and get it immediately!

 If you’re crossing the Golden Gate Bridge headed in the direction of Marin Headlands, Vista Point is the first real exit you can get off on.
 It’s a super touristy spot for taking photos, which is why I almost skipped it altogether.
 I normally like to find unique locations and angles for my photographs, but I am so glad I stopped here!
 And I’d recommend you do, too.
 Hey, sometimes touristy spots are the best spots.
 Why fight it? 😉 From this location the lighting for sunset was amazing, and exactly what I was looking for.
 Surprisingly, parking wasn’t too bad either.